 Pros: Surgical masks are usually cheap, but, due to the circumstances tied to the COVID-19 emergency, sellers are pumping the price to maximise their profits.
 They are easy to wear and manageable; fit everyone.
 Minimal discomfort while breathing.

 Cons: Surgical masks don’t block smaller droplets and airborne particles released by sneezes and coughs.
-They offer only partial protection because their loose-fit leaves gap along the cheeks.
+They offer only partial protection because their loose-fit leaves a gap along the cheeks.
 The main con is air leakage on the side of the mask.
 Disposable nature.

 FFP MASKS

 With the FFP (Filtering Face Protecting) masks, the situation becomes tricky, and people get greedy.
 FFP masks are a level or more up in protection, and they are usually mandatory in specific work such as heavy-duty industries and hospitals.
 They are regulated by the UNI EN 149:2009 legislation which defines the minimum requirements for these ‘anti-dust filtering semi-masks used as protective devices for the upper respiratory system’.
 Their structure is more robust; they are more complex to be produced due to the required material and production techniques.
-Excluded from this article are the FFP1, which are made of a resistant paper and don’t protect from toxic dust and other harmful materials.
+Excluded from this article are the FFP1 masks, which are made of a resistant paper and doesn’t protect from toxic dust and other harmful materials.
 An FFP1 is an anti-dust disposable mask, and it represents the more accessible protection for DIY and other repairing works, as well as the easier barrier from mild irritants and pollens.

 FFP2 and FFP3 are now at the centre of global attention.
 These respiratory masks are made of a net of polymeric fibres, a polymeric fabric-no-fabric created with a long process called ‘cracking’.
 They have a perfect fit that seals the face thoroughly.
 For this reason, they must be double-checked by the wearer or an assistant.
 They may include a valve which has the aim of easing breathing and reducing condensation inside the mask, glasses or visors.
 These valves don’t filter the air and, if not checked, could potentially lead to dangerous leakage.
-The requests done by several medical and Government authorities to avoid a mass purchase of N95 respirators can be explained with the length of their production, hence the scarcity of this specific product.
+The requests made by several medical and Government authorities to avoid a mass purchase of N95 respirators can be explained by the length of their production, hence the scarcity of this specific product.

 The FFP3 mask can filter from 99.85% to 99% of the air and particles up to 0.6 μm in dimension.
 This type offers the highest level of protection and is a specialised gear.
-They protect from dangerous dust, smokes, solid and liquid aerosol; toxic, carcinogenic or radioactive materials (nickel, platinum, lead, asbestos, etc..), as well as pathogens microorganisms like virus, fungi and bacteria.
+They protect from dangerous dust, smoke, solid and liquid aerosol; toxic, carcinogenic or radioactive materials (nickel, platinum, lead, asbestos, etc..), as well as pathogens and microorganisms like viruses, fungi and bacteria.
 They are mandatory in textile, pharmaceutic, mining, iron and steel industries; building and construction sites, waste treatment plans; hospitals and labs where the staff is exposed to high risk.

 PROS & CONS:

-Pros: FFP2 and FFP3 are the most effective PPEs, if worn correctly; they are professional protective tools.
+Pros: FFP2 and FFP3 are the most effective PPEs if worn correctly; they are professional protective tools.

 Cons: These masks are expensive, hard to find and uncomfortable to breathe with.
 A wrong usage or storage is potentially harmful.